-- A lease of one or more unused classrooms for Tuesday afternoons - · A lease of an unused convent - A lease of parish property that is not currently being used (for example, an adjacent house, building or lot, or a part of the parking area), but which might be needed in the future and therefore should not be sold - A location agreement for filming a TV show or commercial
+- A lease of one or more unused classrooms for Tuesday afternoons. - A lease of an unused convent. - A lease of parish property that is not currently being used (for example, an adjacent house, building or lot, or a part of the parking area), but which might be needed in the future and therefore should note sold.

-For purposes of this handbook, a long term lease is defined as having a term of more than one (1) year.
+For purposes of this handbook, a long-term lease is defined as having a term of more than one (1) year.